amoghkrishna55/AdoptMe/README.md

 # AdoptMe

 AdoptMe is a website built with React and Vite that allows users to find and adopt pets based on animal breed and location.
 It utilizes the Adopt Pets API to fetch and display available pets.
+The application uses React Router for navigation and React Query for data fetching, caching, and state updates.

 ## Features

 - Search for pets by animal breed and location
 - View detailed information about each pet, including their name, age, breed, and description
 - Contact the pet owner for adoption inquiries
+- Navigate through the application using React Router
+- Data fetching, caching, and state updates are handled by React Query

 ## Live Preview